 But it is today, in this modern world where this whole subject gets pretty damn confusing.
 A time for many where the greatest battles now take place in the closing seconds of an eBay bid, or within the confines of the company boardroom.
 Never before has our world been more privileged, complex and engineered to our everyday needs than it is today.
 And it is this incredible achievement, that now allows one to pose the question: Does masculinity have a purpose in today’s world?

 The forces I spoke about above have now been outsourced to smaller groups of men.
-An impressive feat of social stability that has granted the conditions for most men to now see masculinity as a choice.
-A privilege that has been in place for 0.001% of all of human history.
-Furthermore, Normality bias provides the social smokescreen that would have many people believing that masculinity is no longer required for the foreseeable future.
+An impressive feat of social stability that has granted the conditions for most men to now look upon masculinity as a choice.
+In addition, Normality bias provides the social smokescreen that would have many people believing that masculinity is no longer required within a peaceful society.
+Let them do so.
+One can only control their own circumstances after all.
+But don’t allow a temporary state of order and the voices within it, drown out the wisdom of the ages.

 Masculinity is now optional